Cutoff for Almost All Random Walks on Abelian Groups: Nilpotent Groups: Mixing Comparison and Expansion

-Regarding group generation, it is standard that to generate a nilpotent group it suffices to generate the Abelianisation, which in this case is $\mbz_p^r$.
-We analyse the probability of generating general Abelian groups in \cite[\cref{res-p5:gen:dichotomy}]{HOt:rcg:abe:extra}.
-From this, one sees that $k - r \gg 1$ is always sufficient to generate the group whp, but if $p \gg 1$ then merely $k - r > 0$ is sufficient. \end{Proof}
+For a nilpotent group $G$, for $Z$ to generate $G$ it suffices that $Z$ generates $\gab$; here, $\gab = \mbz_p^r$.
+We analyse Abelian group generation in \cite[\cref{res-p5:gen:dichotomy}]{HOt:rcg:abe:extra}.
+That lemma shows that $k - r \gg 1$ is always sufficient to generate the group \whp, but if $p \gg 1$ then merely $k - r > 0$ is sufficient.